 Girl Loves Me (Bowie): from Blackstar.

 Girls (Bowie): released as the B-side of 'Time Will Crawl' (EMI EA 237).
 The first 12" released of the latter (EMI 12 EA 237) contains a full length version (Extended Edit: 5'34" vs. 4'18"), while on the second (EMI 12 EAX 237), a Japanese version is found.
 This last version was also released as an extra track on the special Japanese pressing of the Never Let Me Down CD (EMI CP32-5398).
-The Extended Edit was re-released on the 1995 Virgin reissue of the same album.
-In 2007, the Single Version, Extended Edit, as well as a longer Japanese Version (5'33" vs. 4'00") were releases as part of two Time Will Crawl EPs on iTunes.
+The Extended Edit was re-released on the 1995 Virgin reissue of Never Let Me Down and on Loving The Alien.
+In 2007, the Single Version, Extended Edit, as well as a longer Japanese Version (5'33" vs. 4'00") were released as part of two Time Will Crawl EPs.

 Glad I've Got Nobody (Jones): early 1965 demo from Early On.

 Glass Spider (Bowie): LP (4'55") and CD (5'30") versions can be found on Never Let Me Down.
-The first was reissued in digital form as part of the 'vinyl edition' of Never Let Me Down on iTunes.
-Opener of the Glass Spider tour (available on the Glass Spider video and in two live versions on the Special Edition DVD) and featured on almost every 1987 bootleg.
+The first was reissued in digital form as part of the 'vinyl edition' of Never Let Me Down and on Re:Call 4 from Loving The Alien.
+A Nine Inch Nails-like remake appeared on Never Let Me Down 2018.
+Opener of the Glass Spider tour (available on Glass Spider and in two versions on the Special Edition DVD) and featured on almost every 1987 bootleg.

 Gloria (Van Morrison): played on the 1990 Sound + Vision tour, mostly in a medley with 'The Jean Genie'.
 Featured on Milton Keynes 5th August 1990 (GEMA BOW 003/004) and Rock In Rio 1990 (Mistral MM 9107/8).
 In Cleveland (Richfield Coliseum, 20-05-90), Bono from U2 joined Bowie on stage for this song.
 This duet is available on The Unreleased Stuff (Switch On!
 SO 2001-10-1) and on the U2 bootleg The Unforgettable Duets (Kobra Records KRCD 34).